Davindicator001/Portfolio/README.md

 # Portfolio
-This is my portfolio sitw which i shall be hosting on a free hosting site more info is within the site
+This is my portfolio site source code view the live site at https://davindicator.vercel.app